ryanwinchester/subsplit-service/readme.md

 ### Github Webhook and Scheduler

-Have you ever wanted to split some of your code from your project into components... maybe read-only github repositories like Symfony and Laravel?
+Have you ever wanted to split some of your code from your project into components... maybe read-only github repositories like [Symfony](https://github.com/symfony) and [Laravel](https://github.com/laravel)?

-Well, I did.
-It took me a while to find a good way to do it and now I'm going to help you.
-This subsplit project will help you to automate it with webhooks and/or scheduled commands.
+Well, I certainly did.
+It took me a while to find a good way to do it and now I'm going to help you do the same.
+This subsplit project will help you to automate the process with webhooks and/or scheduled commands.

 ##### Webhooks